DerekTurtleRoe/derekturtleroe.github.io/README.md

 <i>Licensed under the GNU GPL v2+ and created by Derek "Turtle" Roe</i>

-<i>All other content licensed under the Creative Commons Attribution Unported 3.0 license</i>
+<i>All other content licensed under the Creative Commons Attribution 4.0 International license</i>

 <i>This program is free software: you can redistribute it and/or modify</i>
 <i>it under the terms of the GNU General Public License as published by</i>